Mohankumar2001/dbmsLab12/README.md

 [
 download threadsafe x64 from:
 https://pecl.php.net/package/mongodb/1.11.1/windows

-add the mongodb.dll file into mongodb/php/ext folder
+as shown in the tutorial

-]
+add the mongodb.dll file into mongodb/php/ext folder as shown in the tutorial ]

 Run xampp and mongodb